kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

      }
      ```

+  5. The provisioner MUST parse
+     `claim.Annotations["volume.kubernetes.io/external-provisioning-version"]`
+     and check that it supports at least the version of this protocol requested
+     there.
+It SHOULD report an error and it MUST NOT provision a volume when
+     the annotation value is higher than the version known to the provisioner.

+     Table of protocol versions is available below.

-  5. When the volume is provisioned, the provisioner MUST create a new PV
+  6. When the volume is provisioned, the provisioner MUST create a new PV
      representing  the storage asset and save it in Kubernetes.
 When this fails,
      it SHOULD retry creating the PV again few times.
 If all attempts fail, it
      MUST delete the storage asset.
 All errors SHOULD be sent as events to the